-Having excellent RV WiFi means we can run our blog on road trips, uploading photos and video.
-We can Facetime our family and friends and binge on our favorite Netflix series at will.
+Having an excellent RV WiFi setup means we can run our blog on road trips, uploading photos and videos.
+In addition, we can FaceTime our family and friends and binge on our favorite Netflix series on demand.

 If you’re anything like us, the best solution for your RV WiFi will be a combination of the internet options available.

 We use local SIM cards (we’re currently traveling in South America) but aim to use different carriers.
-Where one provider’s signal is weak, the other often makes up for it.
+So, where one provider’s signal is weak, the other often makes up for it.

 A WiFi booster helps on campgrounds where the signal isn’t terrific, and when we’re in the middle of nowhere, we pine for SpaceX’s success!

 RV WiFi Terminology Explained